Two refugees look out over the Mediterranean Sea above Ventimiglia, Italy. December 2020.

 During the summer months, in the middle of the year, we provide medical and psychological support to people landing in the region of Calabria, identifying migrants and refugees who are medically vulnerable and need further treatment.

-MSF IN ITALY IN 2021 In Italy, Doctors Without Borders aims to address gaps in care for the most vulnerable and marginalised people, such as migrants and those excluded from the national health system.
+MSF IN ITALY IN 2022 In Italy, Doctors Without Borders focuses on addressing gaps in healthcare for the most vulnerable and marginalised people, especially migrants and people on the move.

 Italy